Table of Contents

 Divide-and-conquer is a tried-and-true strategy for finishing a large team project in real life, when it is only the end product that counts toward success.

 Divide-and-conquer is not an effective strategy to learn from working on a group lab in a course.
 In this case, it is the process that has value; no one has any use for the end product of your lab.
-In a lab, work in a team to learn from each other, to help each other learn better.
-What your partner “learned from doing” needs to find a way to register in your brain also.
+In a lab, you should work in a team to learn from each other, to help each other learn better.
+Just make sure what your partner “learned from doing” also find a way to register in your brain.

 If you apply divide-and-conquer to doing homework, you really are confusing motion with progress.